mlestes/CS201/grammar/lex/README.txt

 //test4
 //test5

--All code written by Murray Estes (REDACTED).
+-All code written by Murray Estes (email: mlestes1@crimson.ua.edu).

 -Uses wrapper functions for types (integer, real, string) IOT minimize use of generic pointers while allowing for one keyword to declare any variable type.